Tsubata Station

 Tsubata Station (津幡駅, Tsubata-eki) is a railway station in the town of Tsubata, Kahoku District, Ishikawa, Japan, jointly operated by West Japan Railway Company (JR West) and the third-sector railway operator IR Ishikawa Railway.

 Lines

-Tsubata Station is served by the 17.8 km IR Ishikawa Railway Line between Daishōji and Kurikara, and lies 11.5 km east of Kanazawa.
+Tsubata Station is served by the IR Ishikawa Railway Line between Daishōji and Kurikara, and lies 11.5 km east of Kanazawa.
 It is also the starting point of the JR West Nanao Line to Nanao.
 Through trains to and from the Ainokaze Toyama Railway Line also operate over this line.

 Layout

 The station consists of two island platforms serving four tracks, connected by a footbridge.
 The station has a Midori no Madoguchi staffed ticket office.